 This National Population Policy for Sustainable Development succeeds the Sessional Paper No. 4 of 1984 on Population Policy Guidelines.
 It builds on the strength of the guidelines and widens the scope of the population policy by integrating the Programme of Action of the International Conference on Population and Development, 1994.
+The Policy respects fundamental human rights and freedoms relating to social, cultural and religious beliefs and practices.
+Although broad based, the policy is Kenya specific and incorporates only those aspects of the Cairo Plan of Action that are relevant to the country.
 Addressed in this document are issues on environment, gender, poverty and problems facing segments of the population including the youth, the elderly and persons with disabilities.
 The problem of HIV/AIDS is also addressed.